 Chauncey is a tiny city located in the state of Georgia.
 With a population of 287 people and just one neighborhood, Chauncey is the 453rd largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Chauncey is generally considered to be a blue-collar town.
-54.96% of the Chauncey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Chauncey, you'll notice that it is more blue-collar than most other communities in America.
+54.96% of Chauncey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Chauncey is a city of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Chauncey who work in food service (9.01%), teaching (8.11%), and community and social services (8.11%).

 Chauncey is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.